drfreder/pandemic-pub-bias/README.md

 through early 2020, while the number of female authors of bioRxiv preprints has increased only slightly.

-To put some numbers on this, bioRxiv preprints with female corresponding authors have increased 11.3% between Jan/Feb 2020 and Mar/Apr 2020, while bioRxiv preprints with male corresponding authors have increased 15.4% over the same period.
+Again the percent change does not appear on the figure, but bioRxiv preprints with female corresponding authors have increased 11.3% between Jan/Feb 2020 and Mar/Apr 2020, while bioRxiv preprints with male corresponding authors have increased 15.4% over the same period.

 Finally, I put it all together in a single figure.